 Talk to your doctor - If you suspect your symptoms are more severe than average PMS and you think you may be suffering from PMDD consult your healthcare provider.

-There are some treatments for PMS and PMDD that can only be prescribed by a healthcare provider.
+There are some treatments for PMS and PMDD that can be prescribed by a healthcare provider.
 These include:

 Nonsteroidal anti-inflammatory drugs (NSAIDs) - Taken before or at the onset of your period, NSAIDs such as ibuprofen (Advil, Motrin, others) or naproxen sodium (Aleve) can ease cramping and breast discomfort.